Woodworking Vise Guide

 The front jaw probably has threaded holes designed to accommodate flathead machine screws; you will need to countersink the screwheads so that they are set slightly into the wood liner.
 You can use wood screws driven from the face of the inner jaw into the face of the workbench.

-The End Vise.
-Built into the end of a bench (almost always the right- hand end), the end or tail vise, as it is also called, can be used to clamp workpieces to the bench between its jaws.
+Built into the end of a bench (almost always the right-hand end), the end or tail vise, as it is also called, can be used to clamp workpieces to the bench between its jaws.
 The flush-mounted end vise uses the benchtop as the inside jaw, and the bench screw drives the movable jaw tight against it.

 Usually set onto the front left-hand end of the bench, the leg vise has long jaws, the rear one, most often, being the leg of the bench.
 The outside jaw is the one that moves, and it is generally made ol large-dimension hardwood stock.
 A screwdrive, located above the midpoint of the vise’s length but below the area of the damping surface, adjusts the opening of the jaws.
 Occasionally, the bottom of the outside jaw is merely hinged to the bench leg, but this means that the jaws of the vise will not be parallel (except when closed), and the thicker the stock, the weaker the bite of the jaw.
 To avoid weakening what is otherwise a very efficient design, most leg vises have an adjustable screw or beam at the foot that keeps the jaws parallel.

-The Engineer’s Vise.
 This heavy-duty device is mounted on the benchtop, bolted to its surface.
-It weighs as much as an anvil and. in fact, may even function as a hammering block now and again as many models have a flat surface behind the jaws designed for use as an anvil.
-The engineer’s vise is also called a machinist’s vise, or sometimes a mechanic’s or railroad vise.
+It weighs as much as an anvil and in fact, may even function as a hammering block now and again as many models have a flat surface behind the jaws designed for use as an anvil.
+The engineer’s vise is also called a bench vise or a machinist’s vise, or sometimes a mechanic’s or railroad vise.

 The primary purpose of a machinist’s vise is to grab hold of things and to hold them steady in its rough jaws, freeing up both your hands so that you can bend, shape, hammer, cut, drill, or perform any number of other operations.
 The jaws of the vise usually have a machined face that can easily scar wood.
 Some models these days are sold with reversible jaws that are smooth on one side and serrated on the other.
 If you have frequent need of a metal vise and only occasional need for a wood vise, you may buy jaw liners.
 Many machinist’s vises also have pipe jaws located beneath the main, flattened jaws.